SaykarPooja/Terraform/README.md

 Output format (json)

-3now without secret key and acces key we can directly run our .tf files in vs code
+3. Now without secret key and acces key we can directly run our .tf files in vs code